- Directed By: Yves Simoneau

 |Domestic Gross: $0||Overseas Gross: $0|

-Montreal-based Behaviour Communications launched a short lived film production company called Filmline, which financed the little seen and subsequently forgotten Free Money for $22 million.
+The budget for Free Money was $22 million and Montreal-based Behaviour Communications launched a short lived film production company called Filmline, which financed this little seen and subsequently forgotten movie.
 Behaviour had acquired sales rep MDP Worldwide, which handled pre-sales that began at the 1997 Cannes Film Festival and it landed additional market sales at Mifed in October. $3 million of the budget went to Marlon Brando for 4 weeks of work, who viewed this project as a comeback after his humiliating turn in the trainwreck The Island of Dr. Moreau (1996).
 Pre-sales covered the majority of expenses for this pic that also toplined Charlie Sheen, Mira Sorvino, Donald Sutherland, Martin Sheen and David Arquette.